griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 # the conda install messes up byobu which expects system python to be first in the path.
 Fix this by adding the following to ~/.bashrc
 #BYOBU_PYTHON=/usr/bin/python3

+# the imagemagick page has a bug in its convert functionality that requires an edit to its config
+# edit the PDF section in the config file `sudo vim /etc/ImageMagick-6/policy.xml` and change the PDF rights from `none` to `read|write`

 # exit sudo shell
 exit